 The Science Behind Mind Mapping

 Understanding the science behind mind mapping is a first step in understanding why this tool can be so helpful for boosting executive functioning and productivity.
-Mind mapping has been shown in research to:
+Mind mapping has been shown in research to significantly boost memory retention by engaging various cortical skills.

 - Promote the use of prior knowledge – Students who use mind mapping tools are shown to increase the use of previous knowledge and learning history to connect concepts together.